Coder731/Portfolio_Project_1/README.md

 - [The Multi-Grid One-Page Layout](https://medium.com/@nikkipantony/multi-grid-one-page-layout-css-grid-6efefd537404)
 - Put each grid inside section element containers [CodePen Home: CSS Multi-Grid One-Page Layout Experiment with CSS Grid, Flexbox and HTML5 Sections](https://codepen.io/nikkipantony/pen/vWgjBw)

+###### Center Header

+- Three declarations were taken from this source.
+These were used to center the header on the home page.
+[CodePen Home: CSS Multi-Grid One-Page Layout Experiment with CSS Grid, Flexbox and HTML5 Sections](https://codepen.io/nikkipantony/pen/vWgjBw)

 ### Credits / Media

 - photos